folz/hackers-new/README.md

 # Hackers New

+Please don't submit this to HN yet.
+I'm waiting on the Firefox addon to be approved, and then I'll submit this as a Show HN.
+Thanks!

 ![Screenshot of Hackers New](https://addons.cdn.mozilla.net/user-media/previews/full/180/180247.png)

 A simple browser extension for Firefox and Chrome that adds items from HN's /newest page to the front page.